 The six-and-a-half-minute piece is a beautiful little piece of film making.
 And it hits on a line of thought I’ve had regarding other massively culture-shocking events such as the 9/11 attacks.
 I can’t embed it, so go watch it by clicking the image below, then come back for my deep thoughts:

-So Umbrella man was an eccentric protester carrying a beef with Joe Kennedy and Neville Chamberlain.
+If you watched the piece, you now know that Umbrella Man was an eccentric protester carrying a beef with Joe Kennedy and Neville Chamberlain.
 If Oswald had had a flat tire on the way in to work that day, no one would have ever noticed umbrella man and there would not have been 48 years of wild speculation about his connection to the assassination.

 This brings me to the point I want to make.
 For each of us, each moment of each day is almost certainly filled with anomalous or oddly coincidental events.
 But because these events pass by us in the constant stream of time, we almost never become aware of them.
 For example . . .